SAP/spartacus-docs/_pages/telco/building-the-tua-storefront-from-libraries.md

 title: Building the TUA Spartacus Storefront from Libraries
 ---

-The following instructions describe how to build a TUA storefront application using published TUA Spartacus 1.x libraries.
+The following instructions describe how to build a TUA storefront application using published TUA Spartacus 1.2 libraries.
+1.0 libraries are not used when you use 1.2 libraries

 **Note:** If you are building TUA Spartacus from source, see [Contributor Setup]({{ site.baseurl }}{% link _pages/contributing/contributor-setup.md %}).